thom4parisot/photography/source/_posts/2016/estonia.md

       city: Hara
       region: Harju County
     comment: |-
-      The day I observed swans bathing in ponds formed of sea water.
+      The day I observed swans bathing in ponds formed by frozen sea water.

-      I still have 5 kilometres to go to catch a bus before the sun declines too much.
+      I still have 5 kilometres to go to catch a bus before dusk takes over.
   - src: CNV00117.jpg
     date: 2016-03-19
     location:
       city: Loksa
       region: Harju County
     comment: >
       I missed the bus because I misread the timetable.
-I have to wait 40 minutes before the next one, at dusk.
+I have to wait 40 minutes more before the next one.

       These blokes drank beer this entire time, thirsty as if they were